 Terrelly mutters, “Cry off, cry off,” and brushes Ren away.
 He sits up in stilted lurches, his chest working like a tired bellows.
 After catching his breath, he scans the three of us with rheumy eyes.

 “A Wolven,” he whispers.
 “Your color and ridge…you are Fenric royalty.”

 “Gyrax Aclasian.”
 Gyrax lowers to a knee and bows his head.
 “At your service, Kai Jindow.”

 Gyrax rises.
-“On the contrary, there is every need.
-In darker times, you commanded the Wayfarer Advance.
+“I disagree.
+In olden times, you commanded the Wayfarer Advance.
 Without the aid of your wanderer army, the world would have drowned in sorrow and woe.”